Nwadishifeanyi/jada/readme.md

 Welcome to IAM project:
-- It is an interactive console application that allows you to create,  delete,    modify identities.
+- It is an interactive console application that allows you to create,  delete,    modify, list all identities.
 Read to the User Guide.pdf for further help.

 This application was build using JDK 1.8